nestauk/industrial-taxonomy/reports/section_2.md

 <!-- BONUS:, and to a lesser extent to obtain a secondary source of address data,-->

-The matching methodology matches the names of companies in Companies House with the names extracted by Glass from business websites based on their similarity according to some measure[^similarity].
+The matching methodology matches the names of companies in Companies House with the names extracted by Glass from business websites based on their similarity according to some measure.[^similarity]
 Naively comparing the similarity of all combinations (~4 million Companies House companies x ~1.5 million Glass websites) of names is computationally infeasible - this would take roughly 20 years (on a single CPU) assuming we could do 10,000 similarity computations per second.
 This leaves us with three options, with the third being the only one that is reasonable and possible:

 1. Performing the computations on a supercomputer
-2. Make a breakthrough in the field of computing by improving the performance of a fundamental algorithm by several orders of magnitudes
+2. Make a breakthrough in the field of computing by improving the performance of a fundamental algorithm by several orders of magnitude
 3. Reduce the number of pairwise comparisons by only comparing pairs that are 'likely' to be matches

 [^similarity]: For example the Levenshtein distance [@levenshtein].